 1. Flat Parapet Walls

 Flat parapet walls are the most patronized type of parapet roofing detail.
-Generally, flat parapet walls are utilized in residential and commercial structures with flat roofs.
+You can commonly see them in residential and commercial structures with flat roofs.

 2. Sloped Parapet Walls